-- ⇒ Essential skills which every manager needs for doing better management are called as 'Managerial Skills'. - → According to Katz "Managerial skills can be technical, human & conceptual." - → Top level more conceptual and less technical skills equally required by all three level of management.
+- Essential skills which every manager needs for doing better management are called as 'Managerial Skills'. - According to Prof. Katz "Managerial skills can be technical, human & conceptual." - Top level more conceptual and less technical skills Lower level more technical and less conceptual.
+Human relation skills are equally required by all three level of management.